Life Goes On (BTS song): Alternate versions

 In the days that followed, three alternate versions of the music video, titled "on my pillow", "in the forest", and "like an arrow" respectively, were released.
 The "on my pillow" version was uploaded to YouTube on November 21, 2020.
-An extended version of the bedroom scene from the original music video, it showed the band lounging on two beds in their pajamas, singing the song, and taking photos of one another, and ended with them standing atop the beds while singing together.
-Filmed in an outdoor setting, the "in the forest" version followed on November 25 and featured the band singing the song on a green lawn against the backdrop of a forest and sunny skies.
-The final version, "like an arrow", was released on November 29 and comprised various black and white photo stills, some of which were first seen in the second teaser trailer, depicting behind-the-scenes cuts from all four music videos, as well as candid shots of the band, set to the song's audio.
+An extended version of the bedroom scene from the original music video, it shows the band lounging on two beds in their pajamas, singing the song, and taking photos of one another, and ends with them standing atop the beds while singing together.
+Filmed in an outdoor setting, the "in the forest" version followed on November 25 and features the band singing the song on a green lawn against the backdrop of a forest and sunny skies.
+The final version, "like an arrow", was released on November 29 and comprises various black and white photo stills, some of which were first seen in the second teaser trailer, depicting behind-the-scenes cuts from all four music videos, as well as candid shots of the band, set to the song's audio.

 Accolades

 Live performances

 BTS performed "Life Goes On"—and "Dynamite"—at the American Music Awards on November 22, 2020.
 The following day, two pre-recorded performances of the song were shown on American television programs.
 The first, on Good Morning America, featured the group performing inside a decorated house, wearing pajamas and bathrobes.
 The second performance was broadcast during The Late Late Show with James Corden.
 The group sang the song while dressed in pajamas again, this time on a set consisting of a series of conjoined living rooms.
 The performance ended with them unboxing gifts in a Christmas-themed room.
 Elle's Ariana Yaptangco said that the group "traded in their regular top-notch choreography to show off their impressive acting skills."
 BTS also performed "Life Goes On" as part of their four-song set at the Melon Music Awards on December 5, and their three-song set for the Mnet Asian Music Awards (MAMA) on December 6.
-Suga, who was recovering from shoulder surgery at the time and did not attend in person, appeared as a hologram for the song's performance at MAMA.
+Suga, who was recovering from shoulder surgery at the time and did not attend in person, appeared as a hologram for the MAMA performance.